gvergine/meta-gvergine/README.md

 # meta-gvergine
-Yocto layer for my experiments on rpi4
+Yocto layer and configuration for my experiments on rpi4 64bit

 # Ubuntu 20.04 Setup